-As long as your taxes are completed by the April 18, 2016 filing deadline (April 15 falls on a holiday this year), you will not incur any penalties for filing your taxes late.
+As long as your taxes are completed by the April 18, 2017 filing deadline (April 15 falls on a Saturday this year), you will not incur any penalties for filing your taxes late.
 However, waiting until this date does not free you from last-minute stress.
 Here are a few benefits that come with filing sooner rather than later.

 Fraud or ID Theft